Are you planning to go to law school but don't know what to major in for your undergrad studies?

 Also, the grammar, critical thinking, and other skills gained from majoring in English are useful for tackling logical reasoning and reading comprehension questions.
 Both of these areas make up a large part of the LSAT exam.
 English majors have a high admission rate (about 80 percent) into top-ranked law schools because the admissions board knows the value of all these skills.

-A good alternative to an English major is one in Linguistics, as it provides skills similar to those offered by English coursework.
+A good alternative to an English major is Linguistics, as it provides skills similar to those offered by English coursework, although it focuses much more on technical English skills than abstract ones.
+Linguistics can help you analyze the finest details of the law, while English helps with broader strokes.

-This is one of the best majors for law school preparation because of its high acceptance rate – around 90 percent.
+This is one of the best majors for law school preparation because of its high acceptance rate—around 90 percent of classics majors that apply to law school get accepted.

-Law schools are interested these applicants because it means the applicant has a background in reading and understanding classical texts and languages.
-This is a useful skill, considering that a lot of our laws and other legal documents are written in old English.
-With a major in classical studies, you’ll have an easier time reading and understanding the meaning of old laws or rulings.
+Law schools are interested in these applicants because it means the applicant has a background in reading and understanding classical texts and languages.
+This is a useful skill, considering that a lot of our laws and other legal documents are written in a more antiquated English.
+With a major in classical studies, you'll have an easier time reading and understanding the meaning of complex or old laws or rulings.

 If you care about the environment, this is one major that increases your chances of getting into law school and becoming a lawyer that can make a difference.

-Also, Environmental Sciences teaches students about human behavior, which is crucial for effective negotiation and arguing skills, both of which are essential to legal practice.
+Also, Environmental Sciences teaches students about patterns of human behavior, which is crucial for effective negotiation and arguing skills.
+Environmental Science should also give students a foundation of reading legal texts and decisions.
+Both of these aspects are necessary in legal practice.

 Law schools also appreciate the diversity these majors add to their roster, especially if the applicant intends on practicing environmental law.